andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/5 Function.md

 ```

 # Parameters
 Functions can accept parameters to work with, which are special [[6 Variable#Scope|local variables]].
-A parameter is a variable listed in a function's definition, an argument is the actual value passed to that parameter when the function is called.
+A parameter is a variable listed in a function's definition.
+An argument is the actual value passed to that parameter when the function is called.
 You have to list all the parameter names in the function definition.
 When calling a function you have to give the same amount of arguments, as there are parameters.

 ```python
 def functionName(parName1, parName2, parName3):